Vladimir Tsyganko: November union vote

-The protest arose controversy in political circles.
-Tsyganko reported a private interview with the Romanian envoy Artur Văitoianu.
+The protest arose controversy in political circles: Tsyganko himself reported a private interview with the Romanian envoy Artur Văitoianu.
 He quoted the latter as offering a deal: "You must renounce [autonomy] if only for this sole reason—that you no good Roumanian officials in Bessarabia—that is to say, none who are good nationalists.
 If you give up autonomy, you will not have a Commissioner-General, but you will have a Bessarabian Chargé d'Affaires, a man of your own character, who will be nominated by the Central Power.
 The new [Bessarabian] Directorate will remain in office until the meeting of the Pan-Roumanian Constitutional Assembly.
 Does this appeal to you as attractive?"
 Also according to Tsyganko, Văitoianu informed the group that they needed to coalesce with Romanian nationalists in front of Great Russian revivalism, and that "the national idea takes precedence over everything", implicitly threatening Sfatul dignitaries.

 As Suveică writes, it was only at this stage that Tsyganko became an adversary of the unionist camp, placing his hopes in a reestablishment of the Russian Republic, and her re-annexation of Bessarabia.
 At the last Sfatul session, on November 25, 1918, unconditional union was proposed for ratification, as one of several measures being voted on, alongside the allocation of offices and a land-reform-law.
 According to the Peasants' Faction account, also supported by many of the Moldavian nationalists who had signed the earlier protest, the Moldavian Bloc kept the opposition uniformed about there being a Sfatul session: "only Mr. V. Tziganko was aware of the fact, and he was informed privately, two hours before the opening of the sitting."
 The Tsyganko group confronted the assembly's president, Pan Halippa (a Romanian who was also their party colleague), arguing that his election was illegal.
 They announced another walk-out, to which voices of the Moldavian Bloc responded with rhetorical questions ("Is this how you intend to solve the agrarian issue?") and taunts of "Good riddance!"

 The opposition maintained that the walk-out resulted in a lack of quorum: only 48 of 160 deputies were reportedly present, which made the voting results questionable.
 Tsyganko and his colleagues accused the Bloc of putting up unconditional union for the vote as a rider, at 2.30 AM on the morning of November 26, and of counting votes during considerable and purposeful commotion.
 Some of the Fraction deputies in the opposition, including Tsyganko and Gavril Buciușcan, actually returned in time to cast their Nay votes.
 Clark claims that one of the Moldavian Bloc representatives testified that there were enough deputies present.
 According to Halippa, Tsyganko's walk-out from the Assembly Hall proved to be a miscalculation, as the Peasant Faction's other members returned to vote on land reform, and, subsequently, on the unconditional union.
 Marghiloman nevertheless gave a contrasting account.
 He complained that "not even 30 deputies" had been present for the vote abrogating the conditions, in spite of "all the money spent".